seiscomp-macOS/seiscomp/README.md

 `make install`

-If compilation was succesful it will install the binaries and libraries in ${HOME}/seiscomp (the MAKE_INSTALL_PREFIX).
+If compilation was succesful the installed  binaries will be in `${HOME}/seiscomp` (the choosed `CMAKE_INSTALL_PREFIX`).

 Launch (test) e.g 'scmv' or 'scrttv' with command:

-`/Users/<YOUR_USER_NAME>/seiscomp/bin/`
+`/Users/<YOUR_USER_NAME>/seiscomp/bin/scmv`

+`/Users/<YOUR_USER_NAME>/seiscomp/bin/scrttv`

+### Cleanup Seedlink plugins directory

-Note 1: After compilation the seedlink plugins directory contains compiled libraries e.g. libreftek.a libutil.a etc and objects .o
+Note 1: Not required but after compilation, the seedlink plugins directory contains compiled libraries e.g. libreftek.a libutil.a etc.

-You should clean up the "seedlink/plugins" directory to be sure to recompile the latest versions (not necessary but should help compilation errors).
+You should clean up the "seedlink/plugins" directory to be sure to recompile the latest versions (not required but could help to avoid compilation errors).

-Also if you copy your "seiscomp" directory to another platform (Apple Silicon) or INTEL the compiled libraries are still there, so better do a `make clean`.
+Also if you copy your "seiscomp" directory to another Mac platform, e.g. INTEL to Apple Silicon, the compiled libraries for the specific platforms are still there, and could lead to crashes, so better clean up with a `make clean`.

 Just go to `seiscomp/src/base/seedlink/plugins` and do a `make clean`